 If you are craving tomato soup or tomato sauce, it is important to focus on limiting your sodium level intake.
 The American Heart Association recommends consuming no more than 2,300 milligrams of sodium daily.
 However, having no more than 1,500 milligrams is considered ideal for heart health.

 Look for tomato soup and sauce that state they are “Low Sodium” or have “No Added Salt.”
 Additionally, you could make tomato soup and sauce at home to control precisely how much salt you add in.

 Some brands of tomato juice are also high in sodium, but lower salt options are available in most grocery stores.
 However, tomato juice removes much of the fiber you would get in a whole tomato.

 Fiber is essential in slowing down digestion and absorption of the sugars in the fruit, therefore preventing large spikes in blood sugar levels.

 Fiber also helps you feel full and satisfied for longer after you eat or drink.
 Therefore, it’s preferable to stick with raw or whole tomatoes more often than tomato juice.

 Does Craving Tomatoes Mean I’m Having a Boy or Girl?

 Some people believe that craving tomatoes during pregnancy can indicate whether you will have a boy or girl.
 While it can be fun to speculate and guess the sex of your unborn baby, there is, unfortunately, no evidence-based research to support this common myth.

 Additionally, for those who are not pregnant, you may have heard that craving tomatoes may indicate pregnancy.
 This claim also has no scientific backing.

-I hope this article gave you some ideas about how to safely indulge your tomato craving during pregnancy!
+I hope this article gave you some ideas about how to safely indulge your tomato craving during month of pregnancy!